Valine: Nomenclature

 According to IUPAC, carbon atoms forming valine are numbered sequentially starting from 1 denoting the carboxyl carbon, whereas 4 and 4' denote the two terminal methyl carbons.

 Metabolism

 Source and biosynthesis

-Valine, like other branched-chain amino acids, is synthesized by plants, but not by animals.
+Valine, like other branched-chain amino acids, is synthesized by bacteria and plants, but not by animals.
 It is therefore an essential amino acid in animals, and needs to be present in the diet.
 Adult humans require about 24 mg/kg body weight daily.
 It is synthesized in plants and bacteria via several steps starting from pyruvic acid.
 The initial part of the pathway also leads to leucine.
 The intermediate α-ketoisovalerate undergoes reductive amination with glutamate.
 Enzymes involved in this biosynthesis include: